 Policies are reviewed and approved by Group Board, People Committee, Risk and Audit Committee (RAC) and the Executive Team as appropriate.
 The Board sets and monitors the Corporate Strategy.
-The Risk and Audit Committee monitors risk management and makes recommendations to the Board on this The essential functions of, and significant and the Group's Risk Appetite statement.
-The matters reserved for, the Board are formally People Committee monitors the Group's work recorded in Gentoo's Standing Orders, Scheme on culture alongside the Board.
-The Board has of Delegation and Financial Regulations and a Statement of Preferred Board Composition, reflect the requirements of the National which was last reviewed and approved by the Housing Federation's Code of Governance Board in July 2023 with no changes 2020.
-These essential functions include, but required.
-The Group Board approved the skills are not limited to, the development of Gentoo's matrix, following recommendations from the strategy, vision and values, changes to People Committee.
-There is a resident Board Gentoo's corporate structure, changes to Member, for which requirements of the position Gentoo's management and control structure are set out in the Group's Rules and the Group's and any changes to the Society's status.
-The
+The Risk and Audit Committee monitors risk management and makes recommendations to the Board on this and the Group's Risk Appetite statement.
+The People Committee monitors the Group's work on culture alongside the Board.
+The Board has a Statement of Preferred Board Composition, which was last reviewed and approved by the Board in July 2023 with no changes required.
+The Group Board approved the skills matrix, following recommendations from the People Committee.
+There is a resident Board Member, for which requirements of the position are set out in the Group's Rules and the Group's